addiva-elektronik/addiva-elektronik.github.io/_posts/2023-01-11-network-training.md

 ---
-title:  Network Training (1/N)
+title:  Network Training — Basic Networking
 author: Joachim Wiberg
 date:   2023-01-11 16:18:42 +0100
 ---

-Lab exercises suitable for, e.g. GNS3, to practice basic networking, bridging and VLANs, with the help of your new favorite tools.
+Lab exercises for practicing basic networking with the help of your new favorite tools.

 <!-- more -->